phillip-kruger/phillip-kruger.github.io/_posts/2019-04-25-when_using_jaxb.md

 (Also see the example code [here](https://github.com/phillip-kruger/jaxb-lib/blob/master/jaxb-batch-example/src/main/java/com/github/phillipkruger/jaxblib/example/util/BadJAXBUtil.java))

 The problem here is the `JAXBContext.newInstance` method that creates the context.
-The context only change if the object structure change, and that only happens on a code change, so we can safely only do this once, so change this to be created in a static block like this:
+The context only changes if the object structure changes, and that only happens on a code change, so we can safely only do this once, so change this to be created in a static block like this:

 ```java